 Frequently Asked Questions

 ChatGPT for most Unity C# scripting — two years of familiarity with how it responds to Unity-specific problems gives it an edge in my workflow.
 Claude for complex architectural problems that require understanding a large amount of existing code context.
+Unity AI for scene-aware tasks directly in the Editor.
 Cursor and Copilot are useful additions but deliver more modest gains for Unity specifically than for web development stacks.

 Not production-ready 3D assets yet.
 Tools like Meshy and Luma AI are making progress but quality for demanding XR applications is not there.
 Where AI genuinely helps is in concept art and reference imagery — using Leonardo AI or MagicLight AI to visualise environments and characters before the 3D production stage, which saves significant iteration time.